jowii26/CosmoChat_UI/README.md

 # CosmoChat UI

 ## Description
 This is an app where the user named Andrew interacts with an openAI powered career advice assistant name ReX.
-This is a beginner mission done during my internship at RadicalX.

 ## Tools used
-Reacr.JS, Material UI, Framer Motion, Axios, Open AI.
+React.JS, Material UI, Framer Motion, Axios, Open AI.

 ## Acknowledgement
 Special Thanks to my mentor Billy Bett for helping me get through my blockers and RadicalX CEO Talha Sabri for this opportunity.